 Blockchain Technology can effectively put an end to data compromises, breached accounts, and hacked databases.
-With this technology, you can uniquely authenticate your identity in an immutable, irrefutable, and the most secure manner.
+With this technology, you can uniquely authenticate your identity in an immutable, irrefutable, and most secure manner.

 Current authentication systems use passwords and login-ids that are stored on insecure systems.
 With blockchain authentication, you will switch to identity verification based on digital signatures and cryptographic keys.
 The only check to verify the transaction will be whether it was signed with the correct private key.
-Anyone with the private key is the owner, and the exact identity of the owner is irrelevant.
+Anyone with a private key is the owner, and the exact identity of the owner is irrelevant.

 Some of the areas where this will be mighty helpful include: